5 Environmental Benefits of Using a Heat Pump

 Can heat pumps function effectively in cold Ontario winters?

 Heat pumps are increasingly capable of operating efficiently in colder climates, including Canada's diverse weather conditions.
 Recent advancements in heat pump technology have enhanced their performance, ensuring they remain effective even during the colder months.
 Remember, selecting the right type of heat pump, like cold-climate air-source heat pumps, is key to their efficiency in colder regions.
+You may also want to consider keeping a natural gas furnace in your home to provide effective heating on the year’s coldest days, and rely on your heat pump for energy-efficient heat throughout the rest of the season.

 Are there any incentives or rebates for installing heat pumps in Canada?

 Yes, various incentives and rebate programs are often available for the installation of heat pumps in Canada.
 These programs are designed to encourage the adoption of energy-efficient technologies and can significantly offset the initial cost of installation.
+One example is the Canada Oil to Heat Pump Affordability Program, which may provide an upfront payment of as much as $10,000 for qualifying Canadian homeowners who are switching over from oil-based heating methods.

 Do heat pumps provide both heating and cooling for my home?